darrylcauldwell/darrylcauldwell.github.io/content/post/git-branch.md

 [blog-branch 7ec976e] these are changes I made
  1 file changed, 25 insertions(+), 15 deletions(-)

-git push origin master
+git push origin blog-branch
 Everything up-to-date
 ```

 Interesting we can see a file was changed but when we try and push it suggests nothing to push.
+As relationship is already in place instead we just need to push.

 ```
 git push